Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: ESS in Multiplayer hypermatrix games

 The neighborhood of $(\mathbf{\hat{x}},\mathbf{\hat{y}})$ [i.e., Eq.~(\ref{eq:fpmu})] is given as $(\mathbf{x},\mathbf{y})=((x,1-x),(y,1-y))=((\hat{{x}}+\delta_x, 1-\hat{x}-\delta_x),(\hat{{y}}+\delta_y, 1-\hat{y}-\delta_y))$, where $\delta_x$ and $\delta_y$ are infinitesimally small but can have positive or negative sign, allowing $(\mathbf{x},\mathbf{y})$ to cover an entire neighbourhood around the point $(\hat{\mathbf{x}},\hat{\mathbf{y}})$.
 After some calculations, we can find that

-Since signs of $\delta_x$ and $\delta_y$ can be positive or negative, at least one of the R.H.S.'s of Eq.~(\ref{eqn:3plESS}) is positive in the entire neighbourhood; thus, the criteria of Definition 3e is satisfied but it does not meet the criteria of ESS of Definitions 1e or 2e.
-Thus, the locally asymptotically stable fixed point given by Eq.~(\ref{eq:fpmu}) is 2ESS.
-But does it satisfy inequality~(\ref{r_definition_mul})?
+Since signs of $\delta_x$ and $\delta_y$ can be positive or negative, at least one of the R.H.S.'s of Eq.~(\ref{eqn:3plESS}) is positive in the entire neighbourhood; thus, the criteria of or-definition is satisfied but it does not meet the criteria of ESS of and- and sum-definitions.
+Thus, the locally asymptotically stable fixed point given by Eq.~(\ref{eq:fpmu}) is a 2ESS.
+But does it satisfy inequality~(\ref{r_definition_mult})?
 As we see below, it does not (when $\mu$ is very small as assumed in the calculations above).

 Since we forced to do numerical check, we no longer need to assume $\mu$ to be infinitesimal.
 In other words, we now consider Eq.~(\ref{eqn:replicator_mpa2}) with positive real $\mu$ and find its interior fixed points numerically for various values of $\mu$.
 We also validate that all the fixed points are 2ESS as well.
-For each such fixed points, we check if inequality~(\ref{r_definition_mul}) is satisfied.
+For each such fixed points, we check if inequality~(\ref{r_definition_mult}) is satisfied.
 To investigate that, we divide the entire $(x,y)$ space into a uniform grid of size $50\times50$.
-We then determine the sign of minimum value of L.H.S. of inequality~(\ref{r_definition_mul})---denoted as $\min_{\forall (x,y)}(-\dot{V_r})$---for different values of $\mu$ and $r$ in entire $(x,y)$ grid.
-Positive $\min_{\forall (x,y)}(-\dot{V_r})$ implies that inequality~(\ref{r_definition_mul}) is satisfied.
+We then determine the sign of minimum value of L.H.S. of inequality~(\ref{r_definition_mult})---denoted as $\min_{\forall (x,y)}(-\dot{V_r})$---for different values of $\mu$ and $r$ in entire $(x,y)$ grid.
+Positive $\min_{\forall (x,y)}(-\dot{V_r})$ implies that inequality~(\ref{r_definition_mult}) is satisfied.
 As seen in Fig.~\ref{fig:rproof}, we find a (green) region (in $r$-$\mu$ space discretized as $5000\times1000$ grid in numerics) bounded by black solid curves, where $\min_{\forall (x,y)}(-\dot{V_r})>0$; elsewhere, we find that $\min_{\forall (x,y)}(-\dot{V_r})<0$ (see the red region in Fig.~\ref{fig:rproof}).
 At each fixed point, we also do linear stability analysis and find that all the fixed points under question are locally asymptotically stable.
-In conclusion, while 2ESS happens to be locally asymptotically stable, it need not satisfy Proposition 1 (inequality~\ref{r_definition_mul}).
+In conclusion, while 2ESS happens to be locally asymptotically stable, it need not satisfy { inequality~(\ref{r_definition_mult})}.
 We observe that if $\mu$ is very small, there is no such $r>0$ such that the inequality holds true for all $({x},{y})$; however, for higher values of $\mu$ such an $r$ exists.